C2SM/extpar/docs/user_manual/user_manual_04_python_modules.md

 land surfaces only (1) and an older coarser raw data set for sea surfaces in combination with the higher resolved data set over land (2).
-Aggregation of the coarse data set over land surfaces is no longer supported since Extpar Version 5.4.
+Aggregation of the coarse data set over land surfaces is no longer supported since EXTPAR Version 5.4.

 #### Data processing